turingschool/curriculum/tutorials/controllers/friendly-urls.markdown

 end
 ```

+The `parameterize` method from `ActiveSupport` will turn any string into characters valid for in a URL.

-For our user `Bob Martin` with `id` number `6`, this will generate a slug `6-bob_martin`.
-The full URL would be:
+For our user `Bob Martin` with `id` number `6`, the `to_param` will generate a slug `6-bob_martin`.
+The full path would be:

 ```
 /people/6-bob-martin
 ```

-The `parameterize` method from `ActiveSupport` will deal with converting any characters that aren't valid for a URL.

 ### Object Lookup

 What do we need to change about our finders?
 Nothing!

 When we call `Person.find(x)`, the parameter `x` is converted to an integer to perform the SQL lookup.
 Check out how `to_i` deals with strings which have a mix of letters and numbers:

 ```irb
 > "1".to_i